academe/Omnipay-GiroCheckout/README.md

 * When fetching the saved "cardReference", details you get back include `ibanMasked`.
 * Running an authorize or payment without a paymentform, you can supply IBAN, SCAN or cardReference.

-### Basic Authorize
+## Basic Authorize

-A simple authoirze will look likle this:
+A simple authorize will look like this:

 ```php
 $gateway->setPaymentType(Gateway::PAYMENT_TYPE_DIRECTDEBIT);